 Where can I get the coils for my design?

 TDK offer a great range of Tx and Rx coil units that are designed to satisfy the growing user demand for easy and frequent charging.
-With the Tx coils acting as the primary winding and the Rx acting as secondary windings, both solutions have been developed with a broad line-up to suit key WPC Qi Specifications.
+With the Tx coils acting as the primary winding and the Rx acting as secondary windings both solutions developed with a broad line-up to suit key WPC Qi Specifications.
 The Rx coils come in a range of thicknesses from 0.5mm to 1.25mm and all Rx coils are designed with magnetic attractor materials to support the magnetic alignment.